 Exploring vs Exploiting: My Potbelly’s Experience

-During college, I often passed by a Potbelly’s sandwich shop on my way to class.
-At the time, I thought it a place for sororities girls and other people.
-The decorum didn’t speak to me; my friends weren’t demanding I try it.
-Back then, an average meal was tragic.
-Potbelly’s wasn’t worth the risk.
-So the thinking went…
+During college, I routinely walked by a Potbelly’s sandwich shop on the way to class.
+Back then, I saw it as a place for sororities girls and other random people.
+For 22yo me, an average meal would have been a tragedy.
+Potbelly’s seemed like a wildcard.
+So I usually passed by it thinking a potential subpar meal wasn’t worth the risk.

-One day maybe a month shy of graduating, the stars and the moon aligned for a Potbelly’s excursion.
+Then one day, maybe a month shy of graduating, I decided to try it.
 It was right there.
 I was hungry.
-I figured “What the hell, let’s explore”.
-Time to cross the threshold.
+I figured “What the hell, let’s try something new”.

-Not knowing what to order, I asked an employee what they’d get; they suggested “A Wreck on multi-grain”.
+Not knowing what to order, I asked an employee what they’d get.
+He suggested “A Wreck on multi-grain”.
 Fair enough.
-They then whipped one up and sent it through their special conveyor-belt oven (which adds to the experience); the multigrain-meat-cheese toasted fusion that emerged spoke to me.
-They balanced out the sandwich by adding the remaining toppings and rang me up.
+He whipped up the sandwich and sent it through their special conveyor-belt oven (which adds to the experience).
+The multigrain-meat-cheese toasted fusion that emerged was mouthwatering.
+They then balanced out the thing by adding the remaining toppings and rang me up.

 I grabbed a table, sat down and unwrapped the sandwich—moment of truth!